Bira/octopus-carnival/_drafts/lphr-scene-01.md

 they need to turn their formation.
 If they move into reach of a bystander, they will attack, but they will prioritize keeping their formation over that.
 Nox and her hellhound pet will keep formation with them.
 Or at least, that's the plan.
-Dottari are regulars, Nox and her hellhound are elites.
+Dottari are regulars, going down automatically at 0 HP.
+Nox and her hellhound are elites, and use the same rules as PCs.

 The PCs can do whatever they want, of course, and with my player hat on I decide that they will try to protect as many bystanders as they can and give them time